nobodyisnobody/tools/Assembly.Decompression.Stubs/lz4_arm/README.md

 r1 to the address in RAM, where you want the decompressed data to go, r2 contains the length of compressed data

-the decompression function is 92 bytes
+the decompression function is only 88 bytes

 to use it from C: